easyRL/easyRL-v0/HELPME.md

-If the executable is not workink or if you want to try to get it working directly
+If the executable is not working or if you want to try to get it working directly

 # RL-Framework
 University of Washington Tacoma TCSS 556 Final Project